Go Backpacking

 • International House - Calle 32 #66C-6, Barrio Belen Malibu, Medellin.
 Ten rooms for rent in two apartments, plus a restaurant on the ground floor, and a rooftop deck with 360-degree views of the city.
 Apartments are rented monthly.
 American-owned.

-• CompartoApto.com – free listings for rooms and apartments, most of which are provided by Colombians.
-It helps to know Spanish if you want to use this site.
+• CompartoApto.com - Free listings for rooms and apartments, most of which are provided by Colombians.
+Knowing Spanish is helpful if you want to use this site.

 Couchsurfing

-Couchsurfing in Medellin is another option that can help you save money and give you a chance to see the city from a resident's perspective.
+Couchsurfing in Medellin is another option that can help you save money and offer a unique opportunity to experience the city from a local's perspective.

 Botero Plaza in downtown Medellin